Ocean Breeze Revitalizing Sea Salt Scrub

 DIY sea salt scrub

-Savvyhomemade.com is reader-supported, if you buy via the links here we may earn a small affiliate commission at no cost to you, please read our full affiliate disclosure here.
+This site is reader-supported.
+If you buy via the links here I may earn a small commission at no cost to you - my affiliate disclosure

 I’m using Ocean Breeze fragrance oil because it goes with my theme of ocean-inspired exfoliation.
 There are different sea-inspired fragrance oils to try, such as sea salt fragrance oil!
 I’ve also put in a little oil-soluble seaweed extract.
 It’s great for the skin and again goes with this ocean theme.